apparentorder/reweb/README.md

 # re:Web
 re:Web enables classic web applications to run on AWS Lambda.

 re:Web interfaces with the Lambda Runtime API.
-It translates API Gateway requests back into HTTP requests and passes them to the web application.
+It translates Lambda payloads back into HTTP requests and passes them to the web application.

 Due to this generic mechanism, it works with *any* web application that can be load-balanced properly.